nebuly-ai/optimate/README.md

 </a>

 `Nebuly` is the next-generation platform to monitor and optimize your AI costs in one place.
-The platform connects to all your AI cost sources (compute, API providers, AI software licenses, etc) and centralizes them in one place to give you full visibility and control.
+The platform connects to all your AI cost sources (compute, API providers, AI software licenses, etc) and centralizes them in one place to give you full visibility on a model basis.
 The platform also provides optimization recommendations and a co-pilot model that can guide during the optimization process.
 The platform builds on top of the open-source tools allowing you to optimize the different steps of your AI stack to squeeze out the best possible cost performances.

 If you like the idea, give us a star to show your support for the project ⭐